Regulatory Compliance and Distributing the Safety Use Information

 Compliance with New or Revised Regulations Related to Chemical Substances

-In Japan, the Act on the Evaluation of Chemical Substances and Regulation of Their Manufacture, etc. was revised and the criteria of reporting chemical substances in small production volumes was changed in January 2019.
+The Act on the Evaluation of Chemical Substances and Regulation of Their Manufacture, etc. (CSCL) was revised and the criteria of reporting chemical substances in small production volumes was changed in January 2019.
 The reporting criteria used to be the amount of production or import but now it is based on the amount of emissions.
 Therefore, we systematically obtained usage information for our products from customers and completed the designated report.

 A scheme for conveying information about chemical substances contained in products.
 The Ministry of Economy, Trade and Industry is developing and promoting this scheme in aims of having the scheme utilized globally.

 Mitsui Chemicals attaches SDSs to all products regardless of legal requirements or the presence of hazardous chemicals (excluding some molded items) to communicate accurate safety information.
 Some products also come with extra information that supplements the SDSs.

 We are continuously improving the quality of SDSs to distribute the latest chemical information to our customers.
 For this purpose, legal regulations and hazard information in different countries is managed by MiCSIS in an integrated manner.
 MiCSIS is capable of creating SDSs suitable for different regions, including Japan, Europe, the US, Korea, Taiwan, and China.
 In fiscal 2019, we newly created SDSs for Thailand, one of our major export destinations.